 Also, with the danger of sounding like a broken record… how important is winning the game at youth level?
 Particularly in Academy football where each game is a friendly anyway?

 I’ve been lucky enough to spend a lot of time at Hale End, Arsenal’s Academy training ground as Arsenal are utilising the MyPersonalFootballCoach app within their Academy.
-I watched an U10 game recently between Arsenal and QPR.
+I watched a U10 game recently between Arsenal and QPR.
 I was astounded, this was one of the best academy games I have ever seen in terms of individual development and brilliance.
 You could see both clubs have a clear philosophy and identity around individual development.
-Every time a player received the ball their first intention was go froward and to beat a player.
+Every time a player received the ball their first intention was to go forward and to beat a player.
 Some of the skills, bravado on the ball and the goals were simply sublime.
 I have never seen a fixture when both teams had a similar intent.

 The Head of Coaching at QPR is my old boss at Spurs and mentor Chris Ramsey so I know that they have one of the most progressive methodologies in the country.
 It was fantastic to see Arsenal with an identical approach that encourages individual brilliance and creativity over team outcomes and possession within the foundation phase.
 This lays the foundations for effective team play when players get older.